lino-framework/book/docs/admin/mirror.rst

 Mirroring a Lino site
 =====================

-This document explains two scripts that are used by :doc:`preview` and by :doc:`move`.

-Mirroring means that you routinely repeatedly copy "everything" from one Lino site to another site.
+To **mirror** a :term:`Lino site` means that you copy "everything" from one Lino site to another site.
 The other site might be either on the same server or on another server.
+If the other site runs a newer version of the application, this process will also do data migration.

+This document explains two scripts that are referred to in two other documents, :doc:`preview` and :doc:`move`.

 .. contents::
   :local: